 Friends Forever Orthopedic Dog Bed Lounge Sofa.

 - Designed with extra care, your pet's comfort is our priority.
 Your dog will get a solid night's sleep in this luxurious bed.
-The cushioned plush poly-fill bolster provides your dog exceptional comfort, even for dogs with joint pain or arthritis.
+The cushioned poly-fill bolster provides your dog exceptional comfort, even for dogs with joint pain or arthritis.

 This is the best sofa-style dog bed for dog parents who are looking to spoil their beloved four-legged child.